opensearch-project/documentation-website/_migrations/getting-started-data-migration.md

     console backfill start
     ```

-2. If you need more workers in order to accommodate the number of documents in your cluster, use the following command:
+2. _(Optional)_ To speed up the migration, increase the number of documents processed at a time by using the following command:

     ```bash
     console backfill scale <NUM_WORKERS>